fkg-cs/mitreattack-python/README.md

 ### CLI_py_utils
 This directory contains many python file function with CLI that helps to replicare ATT&CK navigator with python objects.
-It also contains a base scraper that manages the risk for each technique based on CVSS 3.1 base metrics.
+It also contains a base scraper in ScraperJson directory that manages the risk for each technique based on CVSS 3.1 base metrics.
+In directory mapping_results you can find the output files of the risck scraping for each domain.
+The format of the file is: ATT&CK ID, {risk scores obtained from scraping}, [list of CVE-ID that matched the technique]

 It is very helpful for future development in MitreAttackData Library and serve as a guideline for programmers that need to integrate python data manituplation of MITRE MATRIXES.

 ### Janus directory
 This directory contains a web system that shows all the data of mitre, data manipulation in python and risk scores in a more accessible way.
 The app.py file runs the Flask server to view the page at: http://127.0.0.1:5000